sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 This makes it much easier for us to index our data against each other and solves a few real practical problems we were facing in our collaboration.
 We don't need to do as much cleaning when it's time to publish the data since it can be released as a single linked entity.

 Rinse and repeat our sharing and federating process from our previous schema extension, add a little bit of extra federation with the `@acs` namespace, and in the normal course of our doing our research we've contributed to the graph structure linking two common data formats.
-Ours is one of many, with ugly little names like `@jonny:super-link-6`[^creditte].
+Ours is one of many, with idiosyncratic names like `@jonny:super-link-6`[^creditte].
 We might not have followed the exact rules, and we only made a few links rather than a single authoratative mapping, but if someone is interested in compiling one down the line they'll start off a hell of a lot further than if we hadn't contributed it!

 [^creditte]: we'll return to credit assignment, don't worry!
 I wouldn't leave a friend out to dry.